ns-frosa/finance-portal/README.md

 docker build finance-portal .
 docker run -d -p 8080:8080 finance-portal
 ```

-The application will be publisher on port 8080 but you can change it in the docker-compose.yml file or in the docker run command.
+4) The application will be publisher on port 8080 but you can change it in the docker-compose.yml file or in the docker run command.

+Now just point the publisher to your application and publish it via NPA or BA.